badrishc/FASTER/docs/_docs/52-subsetindex.md

 For the SubsetIndex examples, an easy way to see the differences from a non-SubsetIndex FASTER app is to compare the sample apps in the `cs/samples/SubsetIndex` with other samples.

 Following are the SubsetIndex-specific examples.
-- The __`BasicPredicate`__ Sample App: This illustrates the simplest form of defining and querying a predicate, with the Predicate using a lambda that simply returns a property of the object rather than defining a key struct.
+- The[ __`BasicPredicate`__](https://github.com/TedHartMS/FASTER/tree/PSF-dll/cs/samples/SubsetIndex/BasicPredicate) Sample App: This illustrates the simplest form of defining and querying a single Predicate, with the Predicate using a lambda that simply returns a property of the object rather than defining a key struct.

-- The __`SingleGroup`__ Sample App: This illustrates defining two Predicates in a single group, using a key struct that knows which property of the value it should use as the secondary key.
+- The [__`TwoPredicateSingleGroup`__](https://github.com/TedHartMS/FASTER/tree/PSF-dll/cs/samples/SubsetIndex/TwoPredicateSingleGroup) Sample App: This illustrates defining two Predicates in a single group, using a key struct that knows which property of the value it should use as the secondary key.
 It uses the synchronous `Query` method to illustrate simple boolean AND/OR operations.

-- The __`MultiGroup`__ Sample App: This illustrates defining two Predicates each in their own group, using two separate key structs, each dedicated to a single property of the value to be used as the secondary key.
+- The [__`MultiGroupAsync`__](https://github.com/TedHartMS/FASTER/tree/PSF-dll/cs/samples/SubsetIndex/MultiGroupAsync) Sample App: This illustrates defining two Predicates each in their own group, using two separate key structs, each dedicated to a single property of the value to be used as the secondary key.
 It uses the asynchronous `Query` method to illustrate simple boolean AND/OR operations.
+It also illustrates `QueryAsync`.

-- The __`SubsetIndex`__ Playground App: The [SubsetIndex playground app](../../cs/playground/SubsetIndex/SubsetIndexApp.cs) app demonstrates much more comprehensive (and complex) registration and querying of the SubsetIndex, using all overloads of the `Query` API.
+- The [__`SubsetIndex`__](https://github.com/TedHartMS/FASTER/tree/PSF-dll/cs/playground/SubsetIndex) Playground App: This app demonstrates much more comprehensive (and complex) registration and querying of the SubsetIndex, using all overloads of the `Query` API.

-<a name="registering-si"></a>
 ### Registering the SubsetIndex
-First obtain a SubsetIndex-enabled `FasterKV<K, V>` as described [above](#creating-faster-for-si).
+First obtain a SubsetIndex-enabled `FasterKV<K, V>` as described [above](#creating-a-subsetindex-enabled-fasterkv).

 This `FasterKV<K, V>` instance enables `SubsetIndexExtensions.Register(...)` for registering the Predicate groups.
-Each `Register` call is forwarded to the [`SubsetIndex`](#subsetindex-object) implementation, which creates a [`Group`](#group-object) internally; this `Group` contains its own `FasterKV` instance, using the Predicate Key type and a RecordId that is the logical address of the record in the Primary `FasterKV` for its Value.
+Each `Register` call is forwarded to the [`SubsetIndex`](#public-subsetindex) implementation, which creates a [`Group`](#internal-group) internally; this `Group` contains its own `FasterKV` instance, using the Predicate Key type and a RecordId that is the logical address of the record in the Primary `FasterKV` for its Value.
 All non-null keys returned from the Predicate are linked in chains within that FasterKV instance.

 There are a number of overloads of `Register` that take various forms of predicate specification:
 - Simple lambdas that merely return a property of the Value, or complex lambdas that calculate and return a Key type.
-Lambdas are wrapped in an instance of [`FasterKVPredicateDefinition`](#fkv-predicate-definition-class), wrapping the lambda in its delegate.
+Lambdas are wrapped in an instance of [`FasterKVPredicateDefinition`](#internal-fasterkvpredicatedefinition), wrapping the lambda in its delegate.
-- A [`FasterKVPredicateDefinition`](#fkv-predicate-definition-class) instance with the delegate already created.
+- A [`FasterKVPredicateDefinition`](#internal-fasterkvpredicatedefinition) instance with the delegate already created.

-All `Predicate`s in a `Group` have the same Key type and same form for specifying the predicate logic (lambda vs. [`FasterKVPredicateDefinition`](#fkv-predicate-definition-class)).
+All `Predicate`s in a `Group` have the same Key type and same form for specifying the predicate logic (lambda vs. [`FasterKVPredicateDefinition`](#internal-fasterkvpredicatedefinition)).
 Creating Predicates in groups has the following advantages:
 - A single hashtable can be used for all Predicates in the group, using the ordinal of the Predicate as part of the hashing logic.
 This can save space.
 - Predicates should be registered in groups where it is expected that a record will match all or none of the Predicates (that is, if a record results in a non-null key for one Predicate in the group, it results in a non-null key for all Predicates in the group, and if a record results in a null key for one Predicate in the group, it results in a null key for all Predicates in the group).
-This saves some overhead in processing variable-length composite keys in the secondary FasterKV; this [KeyPointer](#keypointer) structure is described more fully below.
+This saves some overhead in processing variable-length composite keys in the secondary FasterKV; this [KeyPointer](#the-structure-of-a-record-in-a-groups-fasterkv) structure is described more fully below.
 - All Predicates in a group have the same `TPKey` type, but different groups can have different `TPKey` types.

 `Groups` membership is immutable; they are defined on a single `Register` call, and `Predicates` cannot be added to or removed from a `Group`.
 Similarly, there is no method to remove a `Group`.
 A `Group` can in effect be dropped simply by not re-registering it when the FasterKV is recovered.